I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my name: ControlledChaos1.

 - Gelu: "intense cold" in Latin

 - Hope: A lot of people don't have a lot of hope around the holidays.
-I would find it amazing for a girl named Hope helping people become a little happier around this time of the year.
+Wouldn't it be inspiring if a girl named Hope helped someone become a little happier around this time of the year?

 - Idas: "December" in the Sardinian language

 - Kenyon: a name of English origin that means "white-haired"